Priceless Paintings

 Boy with a Pipe topped that in 2004 at $104

-No 5, 1948 by Jackson Pollock.
+No 5, 1948

-A close second would have been the $139 million that Las Vegas mogul Steve Wynn was about to
+close second would have been the $139 million that Las Vegas mogul Steve Wynn was about to

-receive for Picasso's
+get for Picasso's

-Le Reve (right) in 2006.
+Le Rêve (right) in 2006.
 But days before

 delivery, the nearly blind Wynn put his elbow through the portrait of Picasso's young mistress

-ing is now worth under $100 million,
+was appraised to be worth under $100 million,

 literally "price-less" by at least $40 million.